Vecihi K-VI: Maiden flight

-After the plane was finished, it was moved to the Seydiköy Airfield, where engine and taxiing tests took place.
+After the plane was finished, it was moved to the Seydiköy Airfield where engine and taxiing tests took place.
 Hürkuş asked for a flying permit, and a technical committee was formed to certify the plane.
 However, this committee lacked qualified personnel to fly the plane.
-Hürkuş and his plane waited almost a month.
-One of the members told Hürkuş that they could not give him the license, and said that he "should hop in and fly if he trusts [his] plane."
+Hürkuş waited almost a month for a team to inspect the plane.
+One of the members later told Hürkuş that they could not give him the license, and said that he "should hop in and fly if he trusts [his] plane".
 On 28 January 1925, Hürkuş arrived at the airfield, which was completely empty.
 At 15:00 local time, Hürkuş took off after a short roll and made a 15-minute flight with Vecihi K-VI.
 In the back seat, there was a sand bag of 60 kg to simulate a second pilot.
 This was the first flight ever to use a Turkish-built plane.
-By the time he came back, the airfield was filled with a crowd, who were cheering for him.
+By the time he came back, the airfield was filled with a crowd who were cheering for him.
 After landing, Hürkuş was greeted by his celebrating friends.

 Subsequent history

-Hürkuş was talking to his friends about the flight after the plane was towed to the hangar, when he was notified that he had received a short jail sentence, as he had neglected the orders of the inspectorship by flying without a permit.
-While the decision was overturned later, he left the air force and the plane stayed unused.
-The plane was stored out in the open where it was subject to corrosion in İzmir.
+Hürkuş was talking to his friends about the flight after the plane was towed to the hangar when he was notified that he had received a short jail sentence as he had neglected the orders of the inspectorship by flying without a permit.
+While the decision was later overturned, he left the air force and the plane remained unused.
+The plane was stored out in the open in İzmir where it was subject to corrosion.
 Hürkuş tried to get the K-VI back, but he was only "met with lingering".
-His requests to store the plane in an indoor area were also declined.
-The Turkish Aeronautical Association officially requested to use the plane for flights aimed to gather donations for the association, but the plane was never given to them.
+His requests to store the plane in an indoor area were also declined by the air force.
+The Turkish Aeronautical Association (TTaC) officially requested to use the plane for flights aimed to gather donations for the association, but the plane was never given to them.

+Following some managerial changes in the TTaC in September 1925, Hürkuş learned that it was impossible to get his plane back.
 The Vecihi K-VI was later destroyed under unknown circumstances.

-In 1930, Hürkuş built a second aircraft named the Vecihi K-XIV, which he flew for the first time on 16 September 1930.
+In 1930, Hürkuş built a second aircraft named the Vecihi K-XIV which he flew for the first time on 16 September 1930.
 The K-XIV was sent to Prague, Czechoslovakia by train in February 1931 to get certified.
 The process was completed on 23 April and the certified plane was flown back to Turkey on 5 May.